Psychtoolbox-3/psychtoolbox-3.github.com/docs/KbName.md

 \* If no argument is supplied then [KbName](KbName) waits one second and then
   calls [KbCheck](KbCheck).
 [KbName](KbName) then returns a cell array holding the names of
   all keys which were down at the time of the [KbCheck](KbCheck) call.
 The
-  one-second delay preceeding the call to [KbCheck](KbCheck) avoids catching the
+  one-second delay preceding the call to [KbCheck](KbCheck) avoids catching the
   <return\> keypress used to execute the [KbName](KbName) function.

 \* If arg is 'UnifyKeyNames', [KbName](KbName) will switch its internal naming